What is a Vertical Merger?

 When two companies merge, bureaucratic costs increase.
 The additional costs may outweigh the benefit gained from the merger.

 3. Loss of key personnel

-It is common for key personnel to leave the merged company due to the unwillingness to accept the merger or due to poor communication between companies.
+It is common for key personnel to leave the merged company due to their unwillingness to accept the merger or due to poor communication between the companies.

 Backward and Forward Integration

 A vertical merger integration can integrate backward or forward:

 Backward integration involves merging with upstream companies (such as suppliers and producers).

 Forward integration involves merging with downstream companies (such as distributors or retailers).

 Consider the diagram above with producers, suppliers, manufacturers, wholesalers, and retailers.

 - If Manufacturer A merges with Supplier A, it would be considered a backward merger – Manufacturer A is integrating with an upstream company.
 Backward integration would weaken supplier power.